This shrimp is one of 30,000 species of crustaceans in our oceans.

 Windows Original, adapted from Corel Photography

 Barnacles have a hard shell, and use their 'feet' to capture small animals called plankton that swim in the oceans.
-They usually live in large groups, and are sometimes covered up by other sea life.
+They usually live in large volumes together, and are sometimes covered up by other sea life.
 Most barnacles look like rocks, but some, like the Short-stalked Goose Barnacle, are much prettier.

 Shrimp are also crustaceans.
 Like crabs, shrimp live near rocks and reefs.
 They have a longer body rather than a round one, and range from less than an inch to 6 inches in length.
 Grabham's Cleaner Shrimp has a very important job.
 It attracts fish with its white antennae and legs.
-When the fish gets close, it grabs the fish and removes parasites and cleans the fish!
+When the fish gets close, it grasps the fish and removes parasites and cleans the fish!

 You might also be interested in: